KsaweryKapela/Sorting_Algorithms_My_Take/README.md

 3. Third solution is about iterating every single integer from the lowest possible number on the list to the highest.
 When items in list match iterated integers, they get placed in order.
 This method needs further improvements, so it stops looping sooner to be more efficient.

+# Soon to be updated when I will learn proper vesions of SA.